ucbrise/costco/README.md

 rebuild ABY.

 [TODO] Fix cost_modeler.py to differentiate between ABY/AgMPC

-TL;DR: run appropriate circuit in circuits file; and feed the results to cost_modeler.py.

 ## Generating Circuits
 For convenience, you can use the predefined circuits in `circuits`.